AxonIQ/axon-server-plugin-api/README.md

 - Event
 - Snapshot

 Users can define multiple interceptors for the same point, these interceptors will be executed based on the value of the _order_ operation in the interceptor instance.

-Each interceptor operation has an _PluginUnitOfWork_ instance as its last parameter.
+Each interceptor operation has an _ExecutionContext_ instance as its last parameter.
 This contains information about the caller of the request, the Axon Server context and allows implementors of interceptors to pass data in the interceptor chain.
-For instance, for a command the _PluginUnitOfWork_ for the request interceptors is the same instance as the one provided in the response interceptors.
+For instance, for a command the _ExecutionContext_ for the request interceptors is the same instance as the one provided in the response interceptors.

 ### Command

 Commands can be intercepted before they are sent to a command handler and CommandResults are intercepted after the command handler has handled the command.

 Axon Server executes all registered _CommandRequestInterceptor_ instances before sending the command to the handler.
 If one of the interceptor instances throws an exception Axon Server will not send the command to the handler, and it will return a CommandResponse with an error to the client that sent the command.

-Once the command handler has handled the command and returned the reply to Axon Server, Axon Server executes all registered _CommandResponseInterceptor_ instances.
-The response interceptor will only receive the CommandResponse object and the _PluginUnitOfWork_, if it needs any information of the Command request, this has to be added to the _PluginUnitOfWork_ by a CommandRequestInterceptor.
+Once the command handler has handled the command and returned the reply to Axon Server, Axon Server executes all registered
+_CommandResponseInterceptor_ instances.
+The response interceptor will only receive the CommandResponse object and the _ExecutionContext_, if it needs any information of the Command request, this has to be added to the _ExecutionContext_ by a CommandRequestInterceptor.
 The response interceptor is also executed when the command failed in the command handler.
 In this case the CommandResponse object contains an error code and error message.

 ### Query